The simple business benefits of an integrated IT solution

-Large and complex organizations no longer have to be locked into expensive, restrictive enterprise resource planning (ERP) systems – legacy software that makes business process optimization and uptake of new technologies difficult or even impossible.
-Modern solutions like Microsoft Dynamics 365 mean enterprises can take a more integrated, streamlined – as well as dynamic – approach to document and process management.
+Large and complex organisations no longer have to be locked into expensive, restrictive enterprise resource planning (ERP) systems – legacy software that makes business process optimisation and uptake of new technologies difficult or even impossible.
+Modern solutions like Microsoft Dynamics 365 mean enterprises can take a more integrated, streamlined, as well as dynamic approach to document and process management.

-Jesper shares his industry insight into some of the challenges faced by large and complex organizations and the benefits that an integrated Microsoft-based solution can bring.
+Jesper shares his industry insight into some of the challenges faced by large and complex organisations and the benefits that an integrated Microsoft-based solution can bring.

 Unsurprisingly, the port handles thousands of documents per year in respect of customers, suppliers, and partners.
 This includes leasing contracts, service agreements, and additional documents associated with their assets, like cranes, boats, and cars.
 This gets even more complicated when you consider all the different components associated with these assets and their related service agreements.

-Like many of our implementations, the process began with document management.
+Like many of WorkPoint’s implementations, the process began with document management.
 To achieve this, the first solution was a WorkPoint platform integrated with their ERP (Microsoft Dynamics AX).
-Connected via a gateway in Microsoft 365, document data was freed up to be accessed and shared across the organization, subject to security protocols – making it easier to compile invoices and other documents.
+Connected via a gateway in Microsoft 365, document data was freed up to be accessed and shared across the organisation, subject to security protocols – making it easier to compile invoices and other documents.

-Now, information has an integrated structure across the entire organization, so that people who need to access a certain type of document can do so easily.
+Now, information has an integrated structure across the entire organisation, so that people who need to access a certain type of document can do so easily.
 Security can also be controlled by setting security levels and limiting access to the documents themselves rather than the folder in which they reside.
-This has created a strategic layer over the entire organization, aligned to specific business needs.
+This has created a strategic layer over the entire organisation, aligned to specific business needs.

 Once well-structured document management was in place, we drilled down to understand specific processes, stages, and tasks associated with particular workflows.
 Integrated with the Microsoft stack, WorkPoint now provides access and oversight in a familiar environment.
 Moreover, it removes the need for custom coding to create the port’s data model.

-And the potential has quickly opened up exciting opportunities.
+And the potential has quickly led to exciting opportunities.
 For example, we created an app for the crane operators to view all the relevant documents related to the specific crane they’re working in.
 In addition, for those ‘out in the field’ around the port, they can now access the documents they need when they need them – all from a smartphone.

 When the Port of Aarhus saw the versatility and scope of WorkPoint to enhance SharePoint and their document and process management, they soon realized the potential to integrate other aspects of their business.

-So over two years, and with the help of Simplitize, the Port of Aarhus has begun a journey of digital transformation.
+So over two years, and with the help of Simplitize, the Port of Aarhus began a journey of digital transformation.
 The WorkPoint platform has given the Port of Aarhus complete and automatic scalability, so as the business continues to grow, they can add more companies and contracts with ease.